-Green earth, a dull green pigment made of natural earth excavated in Italy and Cyprus (the best variety is said to comes from Verona), was widely employed by Italian masters in the 14th and early 15th century as a uniform base for painting flesh.
+Green earth, a dull green pigment made of natural earth excavated in Italy and Cyprus (the best variety is said to comes from Verona), was widely employed by Italian masters in the 14th and early fifteenth century as a uniform base for painting flesh.
 Its purpose was to neutralize the white ground necessary to prepare wood panels for painting which made flesh tones applied upon it appear somewhat fiery.
 Once dry, the pink flesh tones were applied softly over the dull green base, giving the flesh, at least originally, an cool, pearlescent glow.
-Many of the delicate pink flesh tones of the period have since faded leaving the green earth ground exposed once again (see detail above).
+Many of the delicate pink flesh tones of the period have since faded leaving the green earth ground exposed once again.

 This technique fell out of favor with the advent of oil painting and was rarely employed in the centuries that followed.